mochi/mochikit/doc/rst/MochiKit/index.rst

   related to development of and with MochiKit
 - `mochikit.com`_: MochiKit's home on the web
 - `from __future__ import *`_: Bob Ippolito's blog
+- `MochiKit and Dojo`_: information for using MochiKit with Dojo Toolkit
 - `MochiKit on JSAN`_: the JSAN distribution page for MochiKit
 - `MochiKit tag on del.icio.us`_: Recent bookmarks related to MochiKit
 - `MochiKit tag on Technorati`_: Recent blog entries related to MochiKit